kubestellar/kubestellar/environments/dev-env/CONTRIBUTING.md

     An edge syncer manifest yaml file is created in your current director: `florin-syncer.yaml`.
 The default for the output file is the name of the SyncTarget object with “-syncer.yaml” appended.
 On the first usage above `mailbox-prep.sh` script will git clone the repo that has the source for edge syncer plugin and build it locally.

-  * Step-5: deploy the edge syncer to florin edge cluster
+  * Step-5: Deploy the edge syncer to florin edge cluster

     For example: switch to the context of the florin kind cluster